 Using Open-Shell

-Open-Shell has been integrated into Windows very well.
+Open-Shell integrates into Windows very well.
 It feels very natural and familiar in almost every circumstance.

 Of particular note, however, is that Classic Start hasn’t removed anything.
-In fact, if you want to re-visit your old Start menu, just hold down Shift as you click on the Start button.
-If you want the old alternate Start menu, hoild down Shift as you CTRL+Click the Start button.
+In fact, if you want to revisit your old Start menu, just hold down Shift as you click on the Start button.
+If you want the old alternate Start menu, hold down Shift as you CTRL+Click the Start button.

-And, of course, if you decide you’d rather not use Open-Shell and want to run with the native Windows 11 interface, you can simply uninstall it as well.
+And, of course, if you decide you’d rather not use Open-Shell and want to run with the native Windows 11 interface, you can simply uninstall it.

 Options, so many options!

-To be honest, I’ve really only scratched the surface of Open-Shell’s capabilities.
+I’ve only scratched the surface of Open-Shell’s capabilities.

-Right-click on your Open-Shell start button and click on Settings, and then make sure that the “Show all settings” checkbox is checked.
+Right-click on your Open-Shell start button and click on Settings; then make sure that the “Show all settings” checkbox is checked.

 Open Shell Settings